March 27, 2026

 - State Variability: Some states offer benefits for disability ratings as low as 10%, while others require 100%.

-- Maximize with VA Loan: Combine your property tax exemption with a VA loan (no down payment, no PMI) to minimize overall homeownership costs.
+- Maximize with VA Loan: Combine your property tax exemption with a VA loan options may allow no down payment and no PMI, depending on eligibility to minimize overall homeownership costs.

 - Watch the Deadlines: Most applications must be submitted in spring - don’t miss out due to timing.